wkgrant78/wkgrant78-js.github.io/README.md

-### PORTFOLIO:
+## PORTFOLIO:

-DESCRIPTION:
+## DESCRIPTION:

-Create a portfolio with an index, portfolio, and contact page to be continuously updated and pushed to GitHub.
-This will be used to showcase the projects in this course and any future projects.
+My portfolio showcases the projects I have completed.
 The assignment requires a navbar on each page, a responsive layout, functional links, semantic html, valid and correct html, personal information, utilization of Bootstrap components and grid system, responsive images, minimal use of media queries, functional applications, and GitHub repo with README.

 #### DEVELOPMENTS/COMMITS:

-* Added imgs to pages
+* Added imgs to
 * Added about me section
 * Added portfolio screenshots
 * Added link to resume PDF